-Satellite images and tracking maps of Subtropical Storm Teresa 2021, September 23 - 26.
+Satellite images, weather maps and tracks of Subtropical Storm Teresa 2021, September 23 - 26.
 Max wind speed 45mph.

 Teresa has continued to consist of just a swirl of low-level clouds since last night.
 Although a convective band persists a couple hundred miles northeast of the low center, the system no longer meets the definition of a tropical cyclone.
 Strong west-southwesterly wind shear should prevent any regeneration of convection near the center.
 All of the global models show the remnant low degenerating into an open trough by Sunday morning.